Seravo/docs/_posts/2016-08-24-error-pages.md

 ```

 With this change the `wp-error.php` will be displayed.
 This error page PHP file is independent of the WordPress stack and will work despite PHP errors in WordPress code.

+## WordPress core maintenance module

+Also keep in mind the built-in WordPress drop-in `maintenance.php` and `.maintenance` files can be used in Seravo's environment just like anywhere else.
+For details see [wp_maintenance in the WordPress codex](https://codex.wordpress.org/Function_Reference/wp_maintenance).